ADolbyB/sdr-beamforming/README.md

 - analogdevicesinc's [`gr-iio`](https://github.com/analogdevicesinc/gr-iio) Repo for IIO (PlutoSDR) Devices.
 - gnuradio's [`gnuradio`](https://github.com/gnuradio/gnuradio) Repo for the GNURadio Program.
 - coherent-receiver's [`N-Channel Coherent Transceivers`](https://coherent-receiver.com/pluto-sdr) (Conceptual Only).

+## Alternative Hardware Options:
+### Alternatives to the PlutoSDR & KrakenSDR for Beamforming:

+- Option 1: The $1,000 Analog Devices [ADAR1000](https://www.analog.com/media/en/technical-documentation/data-sheets/adar1000.pdf)
+    - Note that this device's frequency range is 8GHz tp 16GHz, so this may not be ideal.
+It is also Receive Only.
+- Option 2: The $1,444.50 Analog Devices [AD-FMCOMMS5-EBZ](https://www.analog.com/en/resources/evaluation-hardware-and-software/evaluation-boards-kits/eval-ad-fmcomms5-ebz.html)
+    - This seems to be a great option for prototyping.
+Uses 2 AD9361 chips and is Frequency and Phase Coherent out of the box.
+Allows for 4x4 MIMO operation and has tuning range 70MHz - 6GHz.
+- Option 3: The $2,165.00 Ettus [USRB B210](https://www.ettus.com/all-products/ub210-kit/) 2 channel phase coherent transceiver.
+    - This is a viable option for RX & TX beamforming, but its only 2x2 MIMO operation.
+- Option 4: The $2,500 Analog Devices [ADI CNO566](https://www.analog.com/en/resources/reference-designs/circuits-from-the-lab/cn0566.html#rd-overview)
+    - More expensive than the FMComms5 and only allows 2x2 MIMO operation.
+- Option 5: The $17,765 Ettus Research [USRP N310 ZYNQ-7100, 4 CHANNELS](https://www.ettus.com/all-products/usrp-n310/)
+    - This is the most expensive, but it does provide 4x4 MIMO operation, since it also uses 2x Analog Devices AD9361 Chips.

 ## KrakenSDR Resources: